-A template as dimensioned in the Backspan and Cantilever Clearance Template details on the Bridge Elevation Diagram shall be used to check clearances.
 A template as dimensioned in the Stringer Template detail on the Bridge Elevation diagram shall be used to check the stringer locations and clearance.
 Plywood is recommended.
 Holes for handholds are helpful but optional.

 12.6 BOX

 A box with inner dimensions of 3'-6" x 6" x 4" should be supplied to ensure that members and tools meet dimensional requirements specified in Sub-Sections 8.2.2.2 and 10.2.4.
 Wood or other non-deforming material is recommended.